 Bereaved teen support – outings, groups and connections

 Art and play therapy for grieving children

 Peer mentorship – matching parents, grandparents and siblings with others who have been there

 Bilingual support is available to all families who have lost a child to cancer or other diseases or conditions in Santa Cruz, Monterey, San Benito and South Santa Clara Counties

 Forever Loved Retreat

 The Forever Loved Retreat is a truly special weekend created to give families who’ve lost a beloved child an opportunity to come together as a community.
 The retreat is held in the beautiful Santa Cruz Mountains surrounded by redwoods, right before the challenges of the “holiday” season.
-Highlights from last years retreat included a ropes course, parent groups, massages, sibling mindfulness class, drumming, hiking, and a visit from furry friends!
+Highlights include a ropes course, parent groups, massages, sibling mindfulness class, drumming, hiking, and a visit from furry friends!